o3de/ROSConDemo/README.md

 Some commands and environmental variables are necessary for ROS 2 systems, including this demo, to function properly.
 It is best to add these commands and settings to either `~/.bashrc` or `~/.profile`.

 ROS 2 distribution and should always be sourced when building and running the demo and its command line interfaces.
-For a typical ROS 2 Humble installation, this would mean running the following for each console:
+For a typical ROS 2 Iron installation, this would mean running the following for each console:

 ```
-source /opt/ros/humble/setup.bash
+source /opt/ros/iron/setup.bash
 ```
+💡 ***Note:*** ROS 2 Humble is also supported.
+In that case, the provided command would be `source /opt/ros/humble/setup.bash`

-Currently we are observing issues when running navigation with FastDDS (the default middleware for ROS 2 Humble).
+Currently we are observing issues when running navigation with FastDDS (the default middleware for ROS 2 Humble and ROS 2 Iron).
 While the exact cause is yet to be investigated, there are no such issues when running with CycloneDDS.
 Thus, please set the following:

 ```
 export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp